anghelos/prusaslicer-config-sync/readme.md

 ## Limitations

 - This process transfers ALL PrusaSlicer settings, not only printer configurations.
 It also transfers things that don't make sense, like recently opened files, or default save file locations with broken filepaths.
 - Batch files only work on Windows.
 I've attempted writing up a shell script to be used on Mac, but couldn't test it properly.
-If you're on Linux, you could probably modify that one to make it work for you.
+If you're on Linux, you could probably modify that one to make it work for you, just change the path to PrusaSlicer's config files.

 ## Contributing